High Pavement Chapel: History

+The 1876 church was designed in Gothic Revival style.
+It is built in stone with slate roofs, and consists of a nave with a clerestory, aisles, transepts, a chancel, a vestry and a steeple.
+The steeple has a tower with three stages, buttresses rising to spire pinnacles, and a decorative doorway, above which is a traceried blind arcade.
+In the middle stage are a round window on one side, lancet windows on the other sides.
+Above are two-light bell openings, an octagonal turret and an octagonal spire.

 Sunday School

 There appears to be some discrepancy about the beginning of the Sunday School.
 It celebrated its 50th Anniversary in 1854, suggesting a start date of 1804 but celebrated its centenary in 1905, giving a start date of 1805.
 New school rooms were provided in 1805, so this may the cause of the discrepancy.
-The School was founded by the Rev James Taylor.
+The School was founded by the Rev. James Taylor.

-The Sunday School Window was unveiled by Miss Hannah Guilford,(1839-1936) the President of the Sunday School in October 1906 during an anniversary service conducted by Rev Gertrud von Petzold M.A. of Leicester.
-Petzold (1876-1952), a German Lutheran, was the first woman to preach at the High Pavement Chapel in October 1904.
+The Sunday School window was unveiled by Miss Hannah Guilford (1839 – 1936), the President of the Sunday School, in October 1906 during an anniversary service conducted by Rev. Gertrude von Petzold of Leicester.
+Petzold (1876 – 1952), a German Lutheran, was the first woman to preach at the High Pavement Chapel in October 1904.
 She was repatriated to Germany in July 1915.

+Superintendents of the Sunday School

+Joseph Shaw (1788-1864) Sunday School teacher for thirty years and Sunday School Superintendent for twenty-five years.
+He was also the founder of the Nottingham Order of Oddfellows in 1812.

+Francis Eames (1813-1856) Francis Eames was a lay preacher and Sunday School Superintendent.
+He conducted a silversmith and pawnbroking business in Nottingham and was the employer of a young William Booth.
+Eames married Miss Hardmett, a member of the High Pavement congregation in 1844 and taking his bride to Paris, left his apprentice, William Booth to manage the business.